Human rights in Jordan: Democracy

 Jordan is a semi-constitutional monarchy ruled by King Abdullah II bin Hussein.
 The constitution concentrates executive and legislative authority in the king.

 Jordan has a bicameral legislature, the National Assembly, consisting of an upper house, the Assembly of Senators, appointed by the king and an elected lower house, the Chamber of Deputies.
 The members of both houses hold office for four-year terms.
 There are 60 seats in the Senate and 120 in the Chamber of Deputies.
 In the Chamber of Deputies 12 seats are reserved for women, 9 seats for Christian candidates, 9 for Bedouin candidates, and 3 for Jordanians of Chechen or Circassian descent.
 The Assembly of Senators is responsible to the Chamber of Deputies and can be dismissed by "a vote of no confidence".
 The king may dissolve the National Assembly, forcing new elections.
 King Abdullah did that on 24 November 2009, and the government ruled by decree through most of 2010, until new elections were held in November.
 Parliamentary elections have been deemed credible by international observers.
 The king signs and executes all laws, but his veto power can be overridden by two-thirds vote of the National Assembly.
 The judicial branch is completely independent.
 Security forces report to civilian authorities.

 The law does not provide citizens the right to change their monarch or government.
 The king appoints and dismisses the prime minister, cabinet, the Assembly of Senators, and judges, may dissolve parliament, commands the military, and directs major public policy initiatives.
 The cabinet, based on the prime minister's recommendation, appoints the mayors of Amman, Wadi Musa (Petra), and Aqaba, a special economic zone.
 The mayors of the other 93 municipalities are elected.

-Opposition movements are legal in Jordan and are involved in Jordan's political life.
-The government licenses political parties and other associations and prohibits membership in unlicensed political parties.
-There are over 50 licensed political parties, but only a few have a substantial impact at the national level.

 Jordan ranked sixth among the 19 countries in the Middle East and North Africa region, and 50th out of 178 countries worldwide in the 2010 Corruption Perceptions Index (CPI) issued by Transparency International, where 1st is the least corrupt.
 Jordan's 2010 CPI score was 4.7 on a scale from 0 (highly corrupt) to 10 (very clean).
 Jordan ratified the United Nations Convention against Corruption (UNCAC) in February 2005 and has been a regional leader in spearheading efforts to promote the UNCAC and its implementation.